 "Adverse action" means reducing the compensation to a gig worker, garnishing gratuities, temporarily or permanently denying or limiting access to work, incentives, or bonuses, offering less desirable work, demoting, terminating, deactivating, putting a gig worker on hold status, failing to rehire after a seasonal interruption of work, threatening, penalizing, retaliating, engaging in unfair immigration-related practices, filing a false report with a government agency, or otherwise discriminating against any person for any reason prohibited by Section 100.050.

-Karina Bull LEG Premium Pay for Gig Workers ORD D2a4 1 "Adverse action" for a gig worker may involve any aspect of work, including compensation, 2 work hours, responsibilities, or other material change in the terms and conditions of work.
-3 "Adverse action" also encompasses any action by the hiring entity or a person acting on the 4 hiring entity's behalf that would dissuade a reasonable person from exercising any right afforded 5 by this ordinance.
-6 "Agency" means the Office of Labor Standards and any division therein.
-7 "Aggrieved party" means a gig worker or other person who suffers tangible or intangible 8 harm due to a hiring entity or other person's violation of this ordinance.
-9 "Application dispatch" means technology that allows customers to directly request 10 dispatch of gig workers for provision of delivery or transportation services and/or allows gig 11 workers or hiring entities to accept requests for services and payments for services via the 12 internet using mobile interfaces such as, but not limited to, smartphone and tablet applications.
-13 "City" means The City of Seattle.
-14 "Compensation" means the total payment owed to a gig worker by reason of working 15 for the hiring entity, and includes, but is not limited to, including but not limited to hiring 16 entity payments for providing services, bonuses, and commissions, as well as tips earned from 17 customers.
-18 "Deactivation" means the blocking of a gig worker's access to the hiring entity's 19 platform, changing a gig worker's status from eligible to provide delivery services or 20 transportation services to ineligible, or other material restriction in access to the hiring entity's 21 platform that is effected by a hiring entity.
-22 "Director" means the Director of the Office of Labor Standards or the Director's 23 designee.
+"Adverse action" for a gig worker may involve any aspect of work, including compensation, work hours, responsibilities, or other material change in the terms and conditions of work.
+"Adverse action" also encompasses any action by the hiring entity or a person acting on the hiring entity's behalf that would dissuade a reasonable person from exercising any right afforded by this ordinance.

+"Agency" means the Office of Labor Standards and any division therein.

+"Aggrieved party" means a gig worker or other person who suffers tangible or intangible harm due to a hiring entity or other person's violation of this ordinance.

+"Application dispatch" means technology that allows customers to directly request dispatch of gig workers for provision of delivery services and/or allows gig workers or hiring entities to accept requests for services and payments for services via the internet using mobile interfaces such as, but not limited to, smartphone and tablet applications.

+"City" means The City of Seattle.

+"Compensation" means the total payment owed to a gig worker by reason of working for the hiring entity, including but not limited to hiring entity payments for providing services, bonuses, and commissions, as well as tips earned from customers.

+"Deactivation" means the blocking of a gig worker's access to the hiring entity's platform, changing a gig worker's status from eligible to provide delivery services to ineligible, or other material restriction in access to the hiring entity's platform that is effected by a hiring entity.

+"Director" means the Director of the Office of Labor Standards or the Director's designee.